Automated Metering Infrastructure (AMI)

 After completing a competitive Request for Proposals process, the City contracted with RTS Water Solutions from Parkville, Mo., to install the new meters and radio transmitters.
 The contractor will be working through one section of the city at a time over the course of 10 months to replace or retrofit the more than 10,000 water meters along with older meter lids in Liberty.

 How will I know when my water meter will be replaced?

 If you have an exterior meter, be on the lookout for a postcard from the City of Liberty that will alert you as to when the contractor plans to begin work in your area.
-The contractor will follow up with a door hanger the day before the contractor moves into the area.
+The contractor will follow up with a door hanger the a few days before they move into the area.